DamienToomey/devops_cheatsheet/parts/part1/chapter12.md

 "Tip: On most systems the default private keys (~/.ssh/id_rsa and ~/.ssh/identity) are automatically added to the SSH authentication agent.
 You shouldn't need to run ssh-add path/to/key unless you override the file name when you generate a key." ([GitHub - Error: Permission denied (publickey)](https://docs.github.com/en/authentication/troubleshooting-ssh/error-permission-denied-publickey))

-For this second SSH key, we have changed the default filename in order not overwrite the first SSH key we created.
+For this second SSH key, we have changed the default file name in order not to overwrite the first SSH key we created so lets add this new private key to the SSH authentication agent.

 ```bash
 $ ssh-add ~/.ssh/id_rsa_account2
 # Output: Identity added: ...
 ```

-#### Account 2: Add the public SSH key to GitHub
+##### Account 2: Add the public SSH key to GitHub

 Do as previously.